arifC/compass-doc-adv/docs/glossary.md

 ## Application

-Existing system registered to *MP* with its *API and Event Definitions*.
+Existing system registered to Management Plane with its *API and Event Definitions*.

 ### API Defintion